 Dan has also worked as national counsel in developing global strategies in multidistrict mass tort cases.
 He represented one of the major defendants in the silicone implant litigation for many years and was a member of the trial team for the first breast implant case that went to trial for that client.
-More recently, Dan has represented companies in asbestos litigation in a national counsel role, working with expert witnesses, developing national litigation strategy and negotiating the resolution of significant claims.

 Dan has significant experience with securities litigation and accountants’ defense.
 His representative matters include: